civo/docs/content/docs/networking/reserved-ip.md

 ## Reserved IP addresses and Kubernetes load balancers

-IP addresses that have been reserved in your account can be assigned to Kubernetes load balancers by means of an annotation on the cluster itself.
-See the [load balancer documentation](./load-balancers.md#reserved-ip-address) for more details.
+IP addresses that have been reserved in your account can be assigned to Kubernetes load balancers by means of an annotation on the Service.
+Use the `civo.com/reserved-ip` annotation to specify the reserved IP address.
+See the [load balancer Kubernetes integration documentation](./load-balancers.md#common-annotations) for more details.